Kevinjchang98/SEL-Interview-Todo-App/README.md

 1. Error handling and actually parsing responses from Flask API
 2. Domain name with SSL certs to allow for https access and no hacky CORS rules
-3. Linux services to run the node server and docker containers
-4. More detailed unit/integration/regression tests for backend and frontend
+3. More detailed unit/integration/regression tests for backend and frontend
-5. Optimistic rendering.
+4. Optimistic rendering.
 The design of the frontend with multiple, constant API requests per action instead of the user making multiple changes locally, then one API request when they click a confirm button, for example, means laggy frontend to backend connections are very apparent
-6. More robust DevOps items.
+5. More robust DevOps items.
 Currently the Docker and deploy scripts were made for my own convenience in prototyping, but should be made more generalizable for an actual production system
-7. Define repo linting, formatting rules for frontend and backend
+6. Define repo linting, formatting rules for frontend and backend
-8. Implement CI/CD pipelines
+7. Implement CI/CD pipelines